The Manna Harvest / Giuseppe Angeli (18th century), but doesn’t it look more like the griping before the manna came?

 A simple, straightforward question in a workbook, but I was at an emotional low point.
 What does it mean to trust God?
 I know I ought to.
 I like to think I do.
 I’ve advocated trusting God in lots of blog posts.
 But as I say, the question caught me at an emotional low point.
 I didn’t have a quick answer.

 After some thought, I figured it means not to second guess God, not to doubt, not to fall into unbelief.
-But that’s all negative.
-Trust is surely more than not doing certain things.
-It must have a positive value of its own.… Read the rest
+But that’s all negative.… Read the rest